XKoutax/MyDaggerTest2/README.md

 }
 ```
-Now it is more clear that our AppComponent contains the DriverModule, so it is responsible for provider a Driver.
+Now it is clear that our AppComponent contains the DriverModule, so it is responsible for providing a Driver.
 And our ActivityComponent does not.

 Add the dependancy to AppComponent in the ActivityComponent: